 All pupils have also been informed that they should speak with their ‘go to’ person (i.e. their Form Tutor) or a member of staff they trust if they have any concerns about the safety of themselves or a fellow pupil.

-Pupils can see the school nurse for advice and support on a range of health issues.
-Our school nurse comes in every Wednesday lunchtime.
+Pupils can also visit our school nurse for advice and support on a range of health issues.
+Our school nurse is in every Wednesday lunchtime.